dd32/td-gh-ex/readme.txt

 All other images including icon image and images used in customizer settings are self created and are under the GPL.

 == Changelog ==
+	1.0.5
+	* Added tested up to and require php in style header
+	* Changed demo link

 	1.0.4
 	* Added fallback svg.